 To get where we need to be, to do what we need to do, to become what is needed today and tomorrow, our Faculty of Management community must reflect a diversity of lived experiences and perspectives.
+Greater diversity in the faculty will offer a more welcoming, inspirational environment and better sense of community for racialized students.
+Increased diversity also introduces new perspectives that improve decision making, creativity and openness for all.

-Our Promise to Support Black and Indigenous students
+Our Promise to Support Black and Indigenous Students

 We believe that our collective futures require us to attend to the ways we have excluded and prevented racialized students, and especially Black and Indigenous students, from fulfilling their promise.